AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 - both names are dereferences and their prefixes are potential aliases; or

-- one name is a dereference whose prefix is an Access attribute reference (or has such an attribute reference as an operative constituent
-  - see Ada RM 4.4), and the prefix of the attribute reference and the other name are potential aliases; or

 - at least one name denotes an object renaming declaration, and the other is a potential alias with the object_name denoting the renamed entity.